HalfSquare/MonteCarloSimulation/.gitlab/merge_request_templates/Documentation.md

 ## Author's checklist
 This is a checklist for the author(s) to ensure that the changes are of good quality and appropriate.
 All of the points must be ticked before the merge request can be submitted.
 - [ ] Apply the ~documentation label
+- [ ] Have the correct overall Epic applied
 - [ ] All other teammates are aware and have mutually agreed that the following changes can be made to the documentation
 - [ ] Follow our [Documentation Guidelines](LINK) and [Style Guide for code ](LINK).
 - [ ] Have the correct Sprint selected in the Milestone section